Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Abstract

 \section{Abstract}

 LLM-as-a-Judge has become the dominant paradigm for evaluating language model outputs, yet LLM judges exhibit systematic biases that compromise evaluation reliability.
-We present a comprehensive empirical study comparing nine debiasing strategies across five judge models from four provider families (Google, Anthropic, OpenAI, Meta), three benchmarks (MT-Bench $n{=}400$, LLMBar $n{=}200$, custom $n{=}225$), and four bias types.
-Our key findings: (1) Style bias is the dominant bias (0.76--0.92 across all models), far exceeding position bias ($\leq 0.04$), yet has received minimal research attention.
-(2) All models show a conciseness preference on expansion pairs, but truncation controls confirm they correctly distinguish quality from length (0.92--1.00 accuracy), suggesting quality-sensitive evaluation rather than a simple length bias.
-(3) Debiasing is beneficial but model-dependent: the combined budget strategy significantly improves Claude Sonnet 4 by $+11.2$~pp ($p < 0.0001$), with directionally positive trends for other models.
-Only 2 of 20 non-baseline configurations show decreased agreement.
-We release our evaluation framework, controlled dataset, and all experimental artifacts.
+We present a comprehensive empirical study comparing nine debiasing strategies across five judge models from four provider families (Google, Anthropic, OpenAI, Meta), three benchmarks (MT-Bench $n{=}400$, LLMBar $n{=}200$, custom $n{=}375$), and four bias types.
+Our headline practical finding is that a mid-tier model with the right debiasing can outperform frontier judges at a fraction of the cost: Gemini 2.5 Flash with the Combined Budget strategy achieves the highest agreement of any configuration we tested ($71.0\%$, $\kappa = 0.549$, $p < 0.0001$) at $\sim$\$0.001 per evaluation, roughly $15\times$ cheaper than the strongest frontier configuration (Claude Sonnet 4 with the same strategy at $69.5\%$, $\sim$\$0.015 per evaluation).
+Our other key findings: (1) Style bias is the dominant bias (0.10--0.76 baseline across all models, mostly favoring markdown over plain prose), far exceeding position bias ($\leq 0.04$), yet has received minimal research attention.
+(2) Verbosity bias is heterogeneous across models when measured length-aware: Llama, Gemini Pro, and Gemini Flash show classical verbosity bias ($+0.24$ to $+0.44$, prefer longer), Claude Sonnet 4 shows the opposite ($-0.12$, prefer concise), and GPT-4o is essentially neutral ($-0.04$); on truncation controls all models correctly prefer the genuinely complete response (0.88--1.00 accuracy), so the expansion-pair preferences cannot be reduced to length-only effects.
+(3) Debiasing is statistically beneficial for multiple models: Claude S8 ($+11.5$~pp, $p<0.0001$), Flash S8 ($+7.5$~pp, $p<0.0001$), Claude S5 ($+7.3$~pp, $p=0.0009$) survive Holm-Bonferroni correction; Flash S1 ($+4.7$~pp, $p=0.004$) and Llama S8 ($+4.5$~pp, $p=0.011$) are significant before correction; Pro and GPT-4o show smaller, non-significant directional gains.
+We release our evaluation framework, the 375-pair controlled dataset (now including round-robin MODEL\_ORIGIN and position-mirrored STYLE pairs), and per-instance cached results for all 9 strategies.